Thutmose III: Karnak

-Thutmose dedicated far more attention to Karnak than any other site.
+Thutmose III dedicated far more attention to Karnak than any other site.
 In the Iput-isut, the temple proper in the center, he rebuilt the hypostyle hall of his grandfather Thutmose I, dismantled the red chapel of Hatshepsut, built Pylon VI, a shrine for the bark of Amun in its place, and built an antechamber in front of it, the ceiling of which was supported by his heraldic pillars.
 He built a temenos wall around the central chapel containing smaller chapels, along with workshops and storerooms.
 East of the main sanctuary, he built a jubilee hall in which to celebrate his Sed festival.
 The main hall was built in basilica style with rows of pillars supporting the ceiling on each side of the aisle.
 The central two rows were higher than the others to create windows where the ceiling was split.
 Two of the smaller rooms in this temple contained the reliefs of the survey of the plants and animals of Canaan which he took in his third campaign.

 East of the Iput-Isut, he erected another temple to Aten, where he was depicted as being supported by Amun.
-It was inside this temple that Thutmose planned on erecting his tekhen waty, or "unique obelisk."
+It was inside this temple that Thutmose III planned on erecting his tekhen waty, or "unique obelisk."
 The tekhen waty was designed to stand alone instead as part of a pair and is the tallest obelisk ever successfully cut.
 It was not, however, erected until Thutmose IV raised it 35 years later.
 It was later moved to Rome by Emperor Constantius II and is now known as the Lateran Obelisk.

-In 390 AD, Christian Roman Emperor Theodosius I re-erected another obelisk from the Temple of Karnak in the Hippodrome of Constantinople, now known as the Obelisk of Theodosius.
+In 390, Roman Emperor Theodosius I re-erected another obelisk from the Temple of Karnak in the Hippodrome of Constantinople, now known as the Obelisk of Theodosius.

-Thutmose also undertook building projects to the south of the main temple between the sanctuary of Amun and the temple of Mut.
+Thutmose III also undertook building projects to the south of the main temple between the sanctuary of Amun and the temple of Mut.
 Immediately to the south of the main temple, he built the seventh pylon on the north–south road which entered the temple between the fourth and fifth pylons.
 It was built for use during his jubilee and was covered with scenes of defeated enemies.
 He set royal colossi on both sides of the pylon and put two more obelisks on the south face in front of the gateway.
 The eastern obelisk's base remains in place, but the western obelisk was transported to the Hippodrome in Constantinople.
 Farther south along the road, he put up Pylon VIII, which Hatshepsut had begun.
 East of the road, he dug a sacred lake of 250 by 400 feet and placed another alabaster bark shrine near it.

-He commissioned royal artists to depict his extensive collections of fauna and flora in the Botanical garden of Thutmosis III.
+Additionally, he commissioned royal artists to depict his extensive collections of fauna and flora in a botanical garden.

-Other Attestations
+Other attestations

-At Heliopolis, a stela dated to year 47 of Tuthmosis III.
+At Heliopolis, a stela dated to year 47 of Thutmose III.